twitter/scrooge/README.md

 ## SBT Plugin

-There's a plugin for SBT (0.7.x) which is meant to be a drop-in replacement for sbt-thrift:
+There's a plugin for SBT (0.11):

 [https://github.com/twitter/sbt-scrooge](https://github.com/twitter/sbt-scrooge)

-To use it, replace the "sbt-thrift" line in your `Plugins.scala` file with:
+To use it, add a line like this to your `plugins.sbt` file:

-    val sbtScrooge = "com.twitter" % "sbt-scrooge" % "1.1.1"
+    addSbtPlugin("com.twitter" %% "sbt11-scrooge" % "1.0.0")

-(or whatever the current version is) and add `with CompileThriftScroogeMixin` or `with CompileThriftScrooge` to your project's mixin list.
-More details are in the sbt-scrooge `README`.
+(or whatever the current version is).
+Full details are in the sbt-scrooge `README`.

 ## Implementation Semantics